odedmasala/masala-media-app/README.md

 Once you have these prerequisites installed and an account set up with MongoDB Atlas, you can follow the steps below to set up the application:

 1. Clone the repository to your local machine using `git clone https://github.com/[your-username]/masala-media.git`.
-2. Navigate to the root directory of the project and install the dependencies using `npm install`.
+2. Navigate to the root directory of the project and install the dependencies for both the server and client using `npm install` in the `server` and `client` folders respectively.
 3. Start the MongoDB server by running `mongod`.
 4. In a separate terminal, navigate to the root directory of the project and start the application using `npm start`.
 5. The application should now be running on `http://localhost:3000`.